-Dallas-Fort Worth may be the largest inland metropolitan area in the United States with a population exceeding seven million, but that doesn’t mean it can’t co-exist with its smaller neighbors.
+Dallas-Fort Worth may be the largest inland metropolitan area in the United States with a population exceeding 7 million people, but that doesn’t mean it can’t co-exist with its smaller neighbors.
 The Metroplex proper includes more than 140 small towns and dozens of mid-size cities that share the 9,286 square miles across 13 counties.
 Countless more tiny towns dot the roads throughout the broader North Texas region.
-Each has it’s own unique charms and a strong sense of community, along some truly outstanding restaurants and shopping.
+Each has its own unique charms and a strong sense of community, along with some truly outstanding restaurants and shopping.
 Here are

 (pronounced High-co) maintains that outlaw Billy the Kid lived out his last years of life here.
 They even have a museum.
 Check it out and decide for yourself.

-Countless Texans travel through West daily, as interstate 35 goes right through the town.
+Countless Texans travel through West daily, as Interstate 35 goes right through the town.
 It is conveniently located between DFW and destinations such as Austin and Houston.
 It's the epic kolaches that make people stop and visit West and its population of under 3,000.

 The Czech Stop in West draws lines of people daily who wait sometimes for hours to take home (or eat on the spot) legendary kolaches from the all-in-one deli/bakery and convenience store.